PTI still most popular in KP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A latest country-wide survey of Institute of Public Opinion and Research (IPOR) revealed that no change is expected in provinces if mid-term elections are held on the demand of Pakistan Democratic Movement (PDM).
-The ruling Pakistan Tehreek-e-Insaf (PTI) is clearly ahead in Khyber Pakhtunkhwa with 34 percent respondents willing to vote for the ruling party, 12 for Pakistan Muslim League-Nawaz (PML-N), 8 percent for JUI-F of Maulana Fazlur Rehman, 3 percent each for Awami National Party (ANP) and Jamaat-e-Islami (JI), 4 percent for Pakistan People’s Party (PPP), and 2 percent for Tehreek-e-Labbaik Pakistan (TLP).
+News Desk ISLAMABAD: A latest country- wide survey of Institute of Public Opinion and Research (IPOR) revealed that no change is expected in provinces if mid-term elections are held on the demand of Pakistan Democratic Movement (PDM).
+The ruling Pakistan Tehreek-e-Insaf (PTI) is clearly ahead in Khyber Pakhtunkhwa with 34 percent respondents willing to vote for the ruling party, 12 for Pakistan Muslim League- Nawaz (PML-N), 8 percent for JUI-F of Maulana Fazlur Rehman, 3 percent each for Awami National Party (ANP) and Jamaat-e-Islami (JI), 4 percent for Pakistan People’s Party (PPP), and 2 percent for Tehreek-e-Labbaik Pakistan (TLP).

 According to the survey participated by over 2,000 respondents, in Punjab, 39 percent respondents say they would vote for the PML-N, 26 percent would vote for PTI, PPP would get 5 percent, TLP 2 percent, and PML-Q would get 1 percent votes.